Caps (gamer)

-Rasmus Borregaard Winther (/da/; born 17 November 1999), better known by his in-game name Caps, is a Danish professional League of Legends player for G2 Esports.
-He is widely regarded as the greatest Western League of Legends player of all time.
+Rasmus Borregaard Winther (born 17 November 1999), better known by his in-game name Caps, is a Danish professional League of Legends player for G2 Esports.
+Widely regarded as one of the greatest Western League of Legends players of all time, he has spent most of his career with G2, where he has become the team's franchise player.

+Caps has won one MSI title, 18 LEC titles, two Rift Rivals titles and one TCL title.
+He is among few players to reach consecutive World Championship finals (2018 and 2019), though he lost both.

+On 18 August 2026, he was inducted into the Hall of Legends, joining Faker and Uzi as the third inductee.

 Career

 2018 season

-During the 2018 EU LCS Season, Caps managed to win both the Spring and Summer Split with his then team, Fnatic.
-In both splits, he secured a spot on the 1st All-Pro Team.
-Additionally, he managed to win the title of most valuable player (MVP) in the Summer Split.
+During the 2018 EU LCS Season, Caps' team at the time, Fnatic, won both the Spring and Summer Splits.
+In both competitions, he secured a spot on the 1st All-Pro Team.
+He earned the title of most valuable player (MVP) in the Summer Split that same year.

-At the 2018 World Championship, Fnatic was seeded into Group D alongside 100 Thieves, Invictus Gaming, and G-Rex.
-They picked up five wins in the group, allowing them to advance into the knockout stage of the tournament.
+At the 2018 World Championship, Fnatic were placed in Group D alongside 100 Thieves, Invictus Gaming, and G-Rex.
+The team picked up five wins in the group, allowing them to advance into the knockout stage of the tournament.
 In the quarterfinals, Fnatic defeated EDward Gaming by 3–1.
-Caps' performance on Azir and LeBlanc helped Fnatic win the semifinals against Cloud9 without losing a single game.
-After this they were swept 3–0 in the world final by their group rival Invictus Gaming.
+Caps' performance during the semifinals assisted Fnatic in achieving an uncontested win against competitor Cloud9, but the team subsequently lost 3–0 to their group rival Invictus Gaming in the World Championship final.